 The opposing American formations were part of General Courtney Hodge’s First Army, which also happened to be the largest Allied army in the field.
 However most of its divisions were tied up fighting the German Fifteenth Army to the north; this area was the site of the main U.S. effort to penetrate the Siegfried Line that had cost so many American casualties in the Autumn months, and was still causing many casualties in the Hürtgen Forest where yet another offensive was underway by December.
 The ones actually defending the Ardennes were six divisions and various smaller units spread out on a front 60 miles long.

 When the offensive began in earnest the Fifth Panzer Army in the center landed devastating blows on the U.S. army; the defending 106th and 28th Divisions disintegrated as cohesive units within the first two days.
-However, Manteuffel’s army was then stalled in protracted fighting at the vital crossroad towns of Sankt Vith, which didn’t fall until December 23rd, and the far more famous Bastogne.
+However, Manteuffel’s army was then stalled in protracted fighting at the vital crossroad towns of St. Vith, which didn’t fall until 22 December, and the far more famous Bastogne.
 The 101st ‘Screaming Eagles’ Airborne Division along with two armored combat commands had arrived in time to set up a defense before being encircled, forcing Manteuffel to bypass Bastogne and badly interrupt his chain of supply.
 Despite these setbacks Fifth Panzer Army’s spearheads almost reached the Meuse….only to then get counter attacked and smashed on Christmas Day within a few miles of the river.
 In January 1945 the Allies launched a counter-offensive to reduce the massive salient created by Herbstnebel, and the Fifth Panzer Army was back at its starting positions by early February.

 The Sixth Panzer Army under Sepp Dietrich had the shortest and most direct route route to Antwerp, but its attack on December 16th was a misfire.
 The northernmost prong of its advance was violently repulsed at Monschau, and one of the two attacking SS Panzer divisions of Hermann Priess’ I. SS-Panzerkorps was severely delayed by a holding action at the twin villages of Krinkelt and Rocherath.
 Only the Leibstandarte SS Adolf Hitler division moving through the Losheim gap (after having been significantly delayed itself) was able to make a clean breakthrough in the American line.
-The main spearhead of the LSSAH division was Kampfgruppe Peiper, a provisional battlegroup lead by Colonel Joachim Peiper.
-KG Peiper advanced the furthest of any German unit in the early phase of the battle, but by 20th December it was boxed in from all sides in a valley around the villages of Chêneu and La Gleize.
+The main spearhead of the LSSAH division was Kampfgruppe Peiper, a provisional battlegroup lead by SS-Colonel Joachim Peiper.
+KG Peiper advanced the furthest of any German unit in the earliest phase of the offensive, but by 20th December it was boxed in from all sides in a valley around the villages of Chêneu and La Gleize.
 On Christmas Eve Peiper’s battlegroup had to give up much of its heavy equipment and trekked back on foot through enemy territory to get back to friendly lines, ending all hopes for a breakthrough to the Meuse.
 After being pushed back by the Allied counteroffensive in January the Sixth Panzer Army was withdrawn for use on the Eastern Front.

 It turned out that Rundstedt and all the other naysayers were right: the offensive didn’t make it to the Meuse, let alone Antwerp.